Trump’s EPA Sends $100M To Michigan For Flint Water System Upgrade

 “… The federal government had a role to play in this tragedy, and so the federal government bears responsibility to help make the situation right.”

-[Featured Image by Bill Pugliano/Getty Images]
+[Featured Image Bill Pugliano by/Getty Images]